SISCHM/KGChat/README.md

 ### Common Issues and Solutions

 #### Issue 1: Error loading .xes files
 - Description: The application fails to load event logs in formats other than .xes, ¿displaying an error message?.
 - Solution:
-        - File Format: Ensure the event log is in .xes format.
+      - Ensure the event log is in .xes format.
-        - File Integrity: Check that the .xes file is not corrupt and is properly formatted.
+      - Check that the .xes file is not corrupt and is properly formatted.

 #### Issue 2: Application crashes when generating subgraphs
     - Description: The application becomes unresponsive or crashes during the generation of subgraphs.